emilian-chiper/zettelkasten_ech/computer_science/3-index/3-1-computer_science/3-1-3-web_development/web_development.md

 ### About
-Lists all the indexes related to web development.
+Lists all the indexes and tags related to web development.

 ### Parent
 [[computer science]]